aehrc/redcap_fhir_ontology_provider/README.md

 the redcap server.
 This change was needed to protect the authentication settings, it also allows the module to work from behind a proxy server.

+In version 0.4 of this module, limited support for @HIDECHOICE was added.

 ## Using the module
-The module code needs to be placed in a directory `modules/fhir-ontology-provider_v0.3`
+The module code needs to be placed in a directory `modules/fhir-ontology-provider_v0.4`

 The module should then show up as an external module.